-- Ingress filtering only affects tagged frames. - If ingress filtering is disabled and a port receives frames tagged for VLANs for which it is not a member, these frames will be flooded to all other ports (except for those VLANs explicitly forbidden on this port). - If ingress filtering is enabled and a port receives frames tagged for VLANs for which it is not a member, these frames will be discarded. - Ingress filtering does not affect VLAN independent BPDU frames, such as GVRP or STA.
+- If ingress filtering is disabled and a port receives frames classified to VLANs for which it is not a member, these frames will be flooded to all other ports that are members of the VLANs. - If ingress filtering is enabled and a port receives frames classified to VLANs for which it is not a member, these frames will be discarded. - Ingress filtering does not affect VLAN independent BPDU frames, such as GVRP or STA.
 However, they do affect VLAN dependent BPDU frames, such as GMRP.